August 22, 2017

 Aside from helping you keep that summer body all year long, regular exercise also has the added benefits of lowering your risk for cardiovascular disease, diabetes, and cancer.
 It also improves your mood and ability to handle stress, and it increases your chances for a long, healthy life.
 A good way to think about cultivating a regular exercise routine is to shoot for at least 30 minutes per day, 5 days per week.
 Once it becomes too cold outside to go for a daily swim or hike, try winter activities like skiing, snowshoeing or a high-intensity walk around the neighborhood.

 Setting realistic goals that hone in on what you can do, rather than on your measurements, is a great way to keep up your long-term commitment to fitness.
 For example, having a yearly running goal (say 70 miles in a year) seems more doable than promising that you’ll lose five pounds each month.
 Work your way up to goals that focus on your getting stronger.

 Joining workout groups is another way to keep yourself honest and focused on your fitness goals.
 Here in Philadelphia, there are numerous exercise groups, many of them free, such as City Fit Girls, Yoga on the Pier, and Community Bikes and Boards, who sponsor community events and group rides.
 If you’re a runner, Run 215 is an excellent resource for guiding you into the awesome Philadelphia running community.
 Looking for some weekly workout classes?
-Check out the events schedule at Independence LIVE.
+Check out one the many weekly fitness classes offered at Independence LIVE.